 Because of their ability to freshen breath and potentially provide some germ-killing, essential oils definitely have value in oral care products, but should be left to expert formulation.

-What About Good Bacteria?
+Should I Worry About Killing Good Bacteria?

 Right now, there are approximately 700 different species of microbes living in your mouth, including bacteria, fungi, and more.
 Before that totally grosses you out, let’s point out that not all of them are bad.
 Some of these microbes are necessary and helpful for a healthy balance.
 Others, like S. mutans, play a significant role in tooth decay and gum disease.

 With so many microbes in your mouth and the ability of the bad ones to grow so rapidly, you need to stay on top of them by regularly killing the bacteria that lead to plaque, tooth decay, bad breath and gum disease.
 This is why we brush our teeth and use mouthwash every day, and it’s why Lokena can be such an important tool for your oral health.